poorjude/voting-for-transaction/README.md

 - download all files from this page to a separate folder,
 - create new terminal and open the folder with downloaded files in it,
-- type in npm install --save-dev hardhat and wait till the end of installation,
+- type in `npm install --save-dev hardhat` and wait till the end of installation,
-- type in npm install --save-dev @nomicfoundation/hardhat-toolbox and wait till the end of installation,
+- type in `npm install --save-dev @nomicfoundation/hardhat-toolbox` and wait till the end of installation,
-- type in npx hardhat test - this will run tests for the contract.
+- type in `npx hardhat test` - this will run tests for the contract.

 ### The deployed contract

-I deployed the contract `VotingForTransaction_Changeable` on Goerli testnet and verified its bytecode on etherscan.
+I also deployed the contract `VotingForTransaction_Changeable` to Goerli testnet and verified its bytecode on etherscan, you could check it.

 Etherscan: https://goerli.etherscan.io/address/0xadd042c38811afd955e35cd6eaf0031db17a992a#code